ensemble2/ensemble_cohort/README.md

 We use specific codes for General Movements Assessment (GMA) videos, also made of 10 characters:
 * 3 digits of the recruitment centre
 * letter V
-* 6 digits of a patient code, different from the previous code, also not starting with 0 and ending with 1
+* 5 digits of a patient code, different from the previous code, also not starting with 0
+* digit 1

 ## Acknowledgments